 When your profile or page is suspended, other people on Google+ can't see it.

-You can still sign in to Google+ and see what other people share, but you won't be able to do things like:
+You may still be able to sign in to Google+ and if you can you will see what other people share, but you won't be able to do things like:

 - Share new posts or comments